bartificer/programming-by-stealth/docs/pbs81.md

 ## Final Thoughts

-At this stage in our exploration of Promises we’ve learned how to uses promises to perform tasks in series, in parallel, and a mixture of both.
+At this stage in our exploration of Promises, we’ve learned how to uses promises to perform tasks in series, in parallel, and a mixture of both.
 We’ve learned all the core concepts JavaScript’s first release of the promises concept brought to the table.
 In other words, we’ve made it as far as 2015!
-JavaScript hasn’t stood still since then, and promises got a significant up-grade in 2017 with the addition of two new keywords to the language — `async` and `await`.
+JavaScript hasn’t stood still since then, and promises got a significant upgrade in 2017 with the addition of two new keywords to the language — `async` and `await`.

 With JavaScript’s original 2015 implementation of promises, you always had to use `.then()` to make use of promises.
 The introduction of `async` and `await` changed all that.
 These two keywords provide a whole new syntax for dealing with promises.
 I find that the new `async`/`await` syntax often results in much more readable code, making it easier to write and easier to maintain.
 You can of course continue to use `.then()` when it suits, but you don’t have to if you don’t want to.